-- Develop an understanding and application of the latest tools in the communication portfolio, such as web design, video, and still photography.
+- Develop an understanding and application of the latest tools in the communication portfolio, such as web design, web programming, mobile application design, video/film, game design, and digital photography.

 - Build deeper knowledge of modern production methods and perspective to harness new and emerging technologies.

-- Gain experience in applied learning through varied coursework and a capstone.
+- Gain experience in project design and applied learning through intensive capstone experience.

 Your Harvard Degree